cmangos/issues/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: 🚀 Feature
 about: Ask for a well defined and described Feature for CMaNGOS.
-labels: feature
+labels: "Type: Feature Request"
-title: 🚀 [Feature]
+title: 🚀 [Feature Request]
 ---

 ## 🚀 Feature